marko-knoebl/slides/src/sections/javascript-advanced/iterators-en.md

 ## Generator functions

 A generator function is defined with the keyword `function*`.
-Instead of `return` statements it will usually contain `yield` statements.
+Instead of `return` statements it will contain `yield` statements.

-## Generator functions

-Example:

 ```js
 function* countTo100() {